BillGibsonDev/Free-React-Blog-No-Backend/README.md

 Here's a guide on how to use <a href="https://www.markdownguide.org/basic-syntax" target="_blank">markdown</a>.

-So we have dynamic pages WITH dynamic content that we can style dynamically!
+So we have dynamic pages WITH dynamic content that we can style dynamically and link to scoial medias!

 ### How we did it
 YouTube video: Coming Soon!